Advertiser Disclosure

 Hot Tip: Need to check baggage?
 Many airline co-branded cards offer a free checked bag as a benefit.
 Read our guide on whether or not you need to pay with your airline credit card to receive free checked bags and other perks.

-Do You Have Airline Elite Status or Priority Check-in?
+Do You Have Airline Elite Status or Priority Check-In?

-Do You Have TSA PreCheck and/or CLEAR?
+Do You Have TSA PreCheck or CLEAR?

 TSA PreCheck sign